Essential Business Analyst vocabulary is defined below.

 A census block is a component of a block group identified by a four-digit code.
 Blocks are generally small in area, especially in cities.
 However, blocks in rural or remote areas may cover hundreds of square miles.
 A block code that starts with a zero indicates a water-only block.

-A block group (BG) is a collection of one or more blocks and a statistical division of a census tract identified by a one-digit code.
+Block groups (BG) are a collection of one or more blocks and a statistical division of a census tract identified by a one-digit code.
 Block groups do not cross census tract, county, or state boundaries.
-In general, a block group comprises 600 to 3,000 residents.
-A zero block group code indicates a water-only BG.
+In general, a BG is composed of 600 to 3,000 residents.
+A zero BG code indicates a water-only BG.

 Buffer